 My maternal grandfather was the maintenance man for the local hand-crank phone system in our area and gave me old phone stuff which contributed to my life-long interest in electricity, electronics and particularly communications.
 Influenced by a cousin, a teacher in high school and a boys club leader in our church who was a ham and worked for the FAA, I got my ham license when I was a freshman in high school in 1958 and have enjoyed ham radio since.

 I attended John Brown University, a small Christian college in northwest Arkansas since it was both Christian and offered engineering, my two main interests in life.
 I married Sharon, my childhood sweetheart in 1965.
-We have three married children and nine grandchildren and one great granddaughter.
+We have three married children and nine grandchildren a great granddaughter and a great grandson.
 We currently live in Wisconsin near our children and grandchildren.

 My interests: God, Family, ham radio/electronics/communications, RC planes and recently backpacking and canoeing, along with lots of other stuff.

 My Work: Retired in 2018.
 Though I have an undergraduate degree in Electrical Engineering my wife and I spent 48 of our 53 married years serving with Wycliffe Bible Translators in a number of capacities and locations, mostly non-technical.
-For the past five years, until retirement a few weeks ago, I serve voluntarily as Executive Director of Aramaic Bible Translation a small organization committed to translating the Bible into five of the current Aramaic languages descended from ancient Aramaic, the language spoken by Jesus and by most people in that region of the world at the time.
+For the past five years, until retirement I served as Executive Director of Aramaic Bible Translation a small organization committed to translating the Bible into five of the current Aramaic languages descended from ancient Aramaic, the language spoken by Jesus and by most people in that region of the world at the time.